 \begin{definition} \textbf{-Theorem\ } \textsf{[physically important d-connections and s-connections for decoupling of (generalized) Einstein equations] } There are such metric compatible d- and s-connections on (co) tangent Lorentz bundles (which encode in direct or indirect forms MDRs (\ref {mdrg}), with and a possible $\mathcal{L}$--duality) being characterized respectively by such geometric conditions:

 and/or

 \end{definition}

-\begin{proof} It is similar to that sketched for the Definition 2.10 Theorem in ref. \cite {v18a} being omitted the constructions for almost symplectic structures but extended "shell by shell" for diadic decompositions and respective d- and s-metrics/-connections. $\square $ 5pt \end{proof}
+\begin{proof} It is similar to that sketched for the Definition 2.10 and Theorem in ref. \cite {v18a} being omitted the constructions for almost symplectic structures but extended "shell by shell" for dyadic decompositions and respective d- and s-metrics/-connections. $\square $ 5pt \end{proof}

 MGTs with MDRs on (co) tangent bundles are characterized by multi-connection structures.
 Each such linear connection, in principle, can be derived by a metric structure following certain geometrically/ physically motivated principles or technical goals.
-For instance, to construct exact solutions following the AFDM is most convenient to work with the canonical d-connections $\widehat{\mathbf{D}}$ and $^{\shortmid }\widehat{\mathbf{D}}$ but with additional diadis shell by shell splitting.
+For instance, to construct exact solutions following the AFDM is most convenient to work with the canonical d-connections $\widehat{\mathbf{D}}$ and $^{\shortmid }\widehat{\mathbf{D}}$ but with additional dyadic shell by shell splitting.
 Following the conditions of Lemma \ref{ldist}, we prove

 \begin{theorem} \textsf{[existence of physically important distortions of connections for respective MGTs with MDRs] } There are unique distortions relations

 for distortion d-tensors $\widehat{\mathbf{Z}},\widetilde{\mathbf{Z}},$ and $ \mathbf{Z,}$ on $T\mathbf{TV;}$ dual distortion d-tensors $\ ^{\shortmid } \widehat{\mathbf{Z}},\ ^{\shortmid }\widetilde{\mathbf{Z}},$ and $\ ^{\shortmid }\mathbf{Z,}$ on $T\mathbf{T}^{\ast }\mathbf{V;}$ and dual distortion s-tensor $\ _{s}^{\shortmid }\widehat{\mathbf{Z}},\ _{s}^{\shortmid }\widetilde{\mathbf{Z}},$ and $\ _{s}^{\shortmid }\mathbf{Z,} $ on $\ _{s}T\mathbf{T}^{\ast }\mathbf{V.}$ \end{theorem}